OWASP-Foundation/OWASP-wiki-md/OWASP_Zezengorri_Code_Project.md

 # FAQs

-## How can I participate in our project?

-If you have experience in web development using for example: Node.JS, C\# or Java and are interested in learning about applications security please contact us via the official mail:
+\==How can I participate in our project?== If you have experience in web development using for example: Node.JS, C\# or Java and are interested in learning about applications security please contact us via the official mail: **gustavo.nievesarreaza@owasp.com**
-**gustavo.nievesarreaza@owasp.com**

 ## If I am not a programmer can I participate in our project?